gladiusio/gladius-cli/README.md

 After you are accepted into a pool, you can become an edge node:

-$ gladius edge start
+$ gladius node start

 Use the -h flag to see the help menu
 ```

 **create**

-Deploys a new Gladius Node smart contract containing the encrypted version of the data you submitted
+Deploys a new Gladius Node smart contract containing the encrypted version of the data you submitted.
+If you enter in the wrong information you can just run the command again to make a new node.
 ```
-my-computer: ~/go/src/github.com/gladiusio/gladius-cli/build
-$ ./gladius create
+$ gladius create

 [Gladius] What is your name?
 Marcelo Test
 [Gladius] What is your email? email@test.com